 Every industry benefits from more cost-effective and eco-friendly thermal management solutions, and those benefits depend on the specification for which heat exchangers are used.
 For instance, industries that rely on automated technology can benefit from less downtime, fewer mechanical errors, and a reduced need for human intervention.
 Companies in the molding industry can enjoy faster turnarounds and higher quality products thanks to the more uniform cooling that thermal pins provide.
 In hazardous locations like oil and gas manufacturing, implementing heat exchangers to cool essential equipment allows for safer and cleaner thermal management than ever before.

 The difference between oil and gas manufacturing, as well as other industries that operate in hazardous locations, is that thermal management solutions have to be more than just efficient and reliable.
 They also have to be exceptionally safe and sealed tightly enough to meet UL/cUL, ATEX, and IECEx standards.
 Heat exchangers, which are often closed-loop systems that incorporate high-quality, neoprene gaskets and seals, can successfully meet these standards on a consistent basis.

-To learn more about how heat exchangers work in hazardous locations, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about how heat exchangers work in hazardous locations, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.